 Loading nutrition data...

-These little drinks pack a whole lot of refreshing flavors; of ginger, honey, and lemon.
+These little honey vodka drink packs a whole lot of refreshing flavors; of ginger, honey, and lemon.
 Plus, an additional kick of vodka, because hey, sometimes we want to spice things up a bit.
 Leave out the vodka for a delicious lemonade beverage.